Head lice

 Repeated scratching of the scalp may cause an additional bacterial infection.
 In this case the scalp may also feel sore, crusty, and result in a raised temperature and feeling generally unwell.
 If this occurs, you should contact a healthcare adviser in case antibiotic treatment is required.

-What does a louse-infested scalp look like?
+What does a lice-infested scalp look like?

 An affected scalp carries a mixture of the following:

-• Empty egg cases are white and shiny, and also firmly stuck to the hairs, but further away from the scalp surface.
+• Empty egg cases (nits) are white and shiny, and also firmly stuck to the hairs, but further away from the scalp surface.

 • Immature lice are smaller than adult lice.
-They mature to adults in about 7 days.

 • An average of 10 adult lice may be seen at one time, though some scalps carry many more.